 If you are eligible, you can apply for 30 hours free childcare for next term.
-Make sure you apply now and get your code in plenty of time ready for a January start.
+Make sure you submit your application by 31 December 2018 for a January 2019 start.
 You will only receive a code if your application is successful.

 If you are already registered, have an eligible code and you want to keep getting your 30 hours free childcare, you will need to reconfirm your eligibility every three months by making sure that your details are correct and up to date.